promod/promod4/readme.txt

 There are also some other modes, these can not be combined with the tags above.

-comp_public - the default mode for competitive public comp_public_hc - competitive public in hardcore mode custom_public - custom public mode reading settings from z_custom_ruleset.iwd strat - strategy mode for practicing
+comp_public - the default mode for competitive public comp_public_lan - same as above, but for LAN servers comp_public_hc - competitive public in hardcore mode comp_public_hc_lan - same as above, but for LAN servers custom_public - custom public mode reading settings from z_custom_ruleset.iwd custom_public_lan - same as above, but for LAN servers strat - strategy mode for practicing

 SCOREBOT